 Chapter 29 offers some fresh perspectives and numerous suggestions on how we might make some changes in our daily lives.
 Voice actor, Doug Gochman does a wonderful job in expressing my words on the audio book.

 Making a connection with your physician(s) can build a rapport that is less stressful and reduces the usual doctor visit anxiety.

 There is a common, unfunny, and overused joke about not playing poker with people who have Parkinson’s disease because many of us have reduced facial movement and it can be hard to read our expressions.

 We are all tasked with some sort of physical, mental, or spiritual challenge in our lives at some point.
 Some events that we face are inexplicable and hard to fathom.
 Often, we categorize a level of what is fair or unfair.

 During these uncertain times, now seemed the right time to share with you some words that might be of help.
 As we all are at home during this outbreak, I know I’m thinking about and discovering how to get back to a routine that I can keep.

 Technology really can deliver, and Starship is proving it.
-This marvel of technology is providing
+This

 After over a quarter of a century of advocating to Congress about the benefits of telehealth, your doctor visit by video has become a reality out of sheer necessity.